 If your shareholding stake or voting rights meet or cross certain percentage thresholds

-Your acquisition will be in scope of the new rules if your shareholding stake or voting rights increase:
+Your acquisition is in scope if your shareholding stake or voting rights increase:

 - from 25% or less to more than 25%